 NOTE: If you just want to make an elderflower simple syrup, which will ferment very fast if you don’t keep it really cold, skip all the lemon and citric acid.
 For a quart, boil 3 cups sugar and 3 cups water.
 Let it cool enough so you can stick your finger in it, then pour it over a quart Mason jar full of elderflowers.
 Steep 24 to 48 hours, then strain.
 Use within 3 weeks.

-I add about a tablespoon of the syrup to a pint of water to make a drink with the level of flavor Gatorade has; add more syrup for a stronger drink.
+I add about a tablespoon of the syrup to a pint of water to make an elderflower cordial with the level of flavor Gatorade has; add more syrup for a stronger drink.
 It tastes a lot like an Arnold Palmer (50-50 iced sweet tea and lemonade), but as elderflowers are known to be seriously good for you, I like this better.

 - 1 quart water